parulgo7/GHH22_EmployeeEmpowerment/README.md

 # GHH22_EmployeeEmpowerment

-This is Alice Nolan, Madelyn Khoury and Parul Goswami's 2022 Girls Hoo Hack: Hack to the Future Project Submission.
+This is Alice Nolan, Madelyn Khoury, and Parul Goswami's 2022 Girls Hoo Hack: Hack to the Future Project Submission.

-Specific git commits were not able to be done due to compatibility difficulties and time restraints with the project with the platform Google Colab.
-Thus, we created the this document here.
+Some project changes were not able to be recorded in GitHub due to compatibility difficulties with Google Colab and time constraints with the project.
+Thus, we created this document to highlight the contributions of each team member.

 The following contributions were made by each group member: